Optical Disc and Disk Image Formats

 -- UDF Anchor at sector 256 (and last sector - 256)

-struct AnchorVolumeDescriptorPointer {
+struct AnchorVolumeDescriptorPointer size 32 {

 tag : DescriptorTag -- tag.id = 2